The Exceptional Set in Goldbach's Problem with two Chen Primes: A variant of Chen's sieve

 such that

 and

-\end{lemma} \begin{proof} We let $\Omega_{[P_1,P_0)}(n)$ be the (sum of) the well-factorable upper bound linear sieve with sifting range $[P_1,P_0)$ and level $N^{1/4}$, normalised by $\prod_{P_1<p\leq P_0}\bigl(1-1/p\bigr)^{-1}$; see Lemma~\ref{lem:wellfac}.
+\end{lemma} \begin{proof} We let $\Omega_{[P_1,P_0)}(n)$ be the sum of the $O_{\delta_1}(1)$ well-factorable upper-bound linear sieve weights of Lemma~\ref{lem:wellfac} with sifting range $[P_1,P_0)$ and level $D_{\mathrm{M},1}=N^{1/3-\delta_1}$, normalised by $\prod_{P_1\leq p < P_0}\bigl(1-1/p\bigr)^{-1}$; see Lemma~\ref{lem:wellfac}.
 By construction, this fulfils~\eqref{eq:lemaP_1P_01}.
-Since the sifting range includes no primes less than $P_1$ and the level is smaller than $N^{1/3-\delta_1}$, this fits Definition~\ref{def:mainsieve}.
+Since the sifting range includes no primes less than $P_1$ and the level is $D_{\mathrm{M},1}$, this fits Definition~\ref{def:mainsieve}.
 The condition~\eqref{eq:P1P0majo1} follows from the basic theory of the linear sieve; see for example~\cite[Theorem 11.12, eq.
 (11.134)]{cribro}.
 Note that strictly speaking only one-sided inequalities are proved there; the asymptotics follow from the fact that

 \end{proof}